 They are syringes that you make coffee in and if you don’t believe me, take a look.

 And can’t you just imagine the Doc in his workshop using one?!

 Unlike a syringe, an aeropress has many more components in it.

 And those components are;

 - Filter Cap

 The aeropress was created by the same guy who invented the most popular frisbee in the 1980’s- the Aerobie.

-An aeropress makes 1 or 2 cups of coffee.
+An aeropress is only big enough to make 1 or 2 cups of coffee.

 Ground coffee and hot water are placed into a plastic chamber and then this mixture steeps for about 30 seconds before the coffee and water are forced through a filter and into a cup.

 There are two slightly different ways to make an aeropress coffee.